randyburden/Sequelocity.NET/README.md

 #####Test Projects Breakdown:#####
 - [SequelocityDotNet](https://github.com/AmbitEnergyLabs/Sequelocity.NET/tree/master/src/SequelocityDotNet) - This is the main project and contains only a single file named SequelocityDotNet.cs.
 - [SequelocityDotNet.Tests](https://github.com/AmbitEnergyLabs/Sequelocity.NET/tree/master/src/SequelocityDotNet.Tests) - These are unit tests as defined above, are the most abundant, and are lightning fast to run.
+- [SequelocityDotNet.Tests.MySql](https://github.com/AmbitEnergyLabs/Sequelocity.NET/tree/master/src/SequelocityDotNet.Tests.MySql) - These are integration tests against a MySql database kindly provided by AppHarbor. *Note that we do not share the ConnectionString to our test MySQL server for obvious reasons so the tests won't be immediately runnable but you can simply replace the ConnectionString with your own and the tests should run just fine as all tests are self contained and will conveniently create any database objects that they need to satisfy the test.
 - [SequelocityDotNet.Tests.SQLite](https://github.com/AmbitEnergyLabs/Sequelocity.NET/tree/master/src/SequelocityDotNet.Tests.SQLite) - These are integration tests against an in-memory SQLite database and are lightning fast to run.
-- [SequelocityDotNet.Tests.SqlServer](https://github.com/AmbitEnergyLabs/Sequelocity.NET/tree/master/src/SequelocityDotNet.Tests.SqlServer) - These are integration tests against a Sql Server database kindly provided by AppHarbor and take about 8 seconds to run depending on your connection speed. *Note that we do not share the ConnectionString to our test Sql Server for obvious reasons so the tests won't be immediately runnable but you can simply replace the ConnectionString with your own and the tests should run just fine as all tests are self contained and will conveniently create any database objects that they need to satisfy the test.
+- [SequelocityDotNet.Tests.SqlServer](https://github.com/AmbitEnergyLabs/Sequelocity.NET/tree/master/src/SequelocityDotNet.Tests.SqlServer) - These are integration tests against a Sql Server database kindly provided by AppHarbor. *Note that we do not share the ConnectionString to our test Sql Server for obvious reasons so the tests won't be immediately runnable but you can simply replace the ConnectionString with your own and the tests should run just fine as all tests are self contained and will conveniently create any database objects that they need to satisfy the test.

 ###Database Support###